-The Freemanart Consultancy are professional international fine art consultants and leading independent art experts conducting and directing the multiple procedures which are necessary in the pursuit of underpinning international acceptance of authenticity and in the attribution of authorship of fine art.
-Including all the in depth international investigations, archival research, full provenance investigation and scrutiny, due diligence and duty of care assignments and all related academic investigative processes required, including forensic analysis.
+The Freemanart Consultancy are professional international fine art consultants and leading independent art experts conducting and directing the multiple investigative procedures which are necessary in the pursuit of underpinning international acceptance of authenticity and in the attribution of authorship of fine art.
+This includes all the in depth international investigation and archival research, full provenance examination and scrutiny, all due diligence and duty of care assignments and all related academic investigative processes that may be required, including forensic analysis.

 As such, Freemanart conduct and pursue, detailed, on the ground investigations into the legitimacy and authenticity of all fine art from all artists, time periods, genres and geographical origins for our clients throughout the world.

-We serve both corporate sector clients, including law firms, auctioneers, principal and municipal art galleries, art collections, insurers and investment companies, alongside private individuals from around the world.
+We serve both clients from the corporate sector, including law firms, auctioneers, principal and municipal art galleries, art collections, insurers and investment companies, alongside private individuals from around the world.

 Before you write to us please note:

-Please do understand that this is not so.
-We are an independent professional agency providing a professional range of investigative authentication and research services.
+Please do understand that we are an independent professional agency providing a professional range of investigative authentication and research services.

-Therefore do please be advised and not offended by the fact that: *We WILL NOT and CANNOT be expected respond to requests for free valuations, advise or free research & information.
+Please be advised and not offended by the fact that: *We WILL NOT and CANNOT be expected respond to requests for free valuations, advise or free research and information.

-As you would reasonably expect, our services are reserved entirely for those serious minded individuals who require our expert help, which will be provided on a professional basis only.
+As can be reasonably expected, our services are reserved entirely for those serious minded individuals who require our expert help, which will be happily provided on a professional basis.

 For those issues which you wish to address with us, or for requests of the provision of advisory, information, research, investigation, or other assistance, please note that our professional services are fee payable and we will be only too happy to assist and advise you.